hyperfiddle/electric-starter-app/src/user/demo_chat_extended.md

 * `do` sequences effects, returning the final result (same as Clojure).
 Reactive objects in the body are constructed in order and then run concurrently, so e.g. `(do (Blinker.)
 (Blinker.))` will have concurrent blinkers.

 Key ideas
-* Electric's websocket can be hosted by any ordinary Clojure web server, you provide this.
+* **regular web server**: Electric's websocket can be hosted by any ordinary Clojure web server, you provide this.
-* Auth is same as any other web app, you have access to the request.
+* **auth** is same as any other web app, you have access to the request, cookies, etc

 HTTP server details
 * App server for this app: [`electric_server_java8_jetty9.clj`](https://github.com/hyperfiddle/electric-examples-app/blob/main/src/electric_server_java8_jetty9.clj)